What is The Garage?

 Garage Global Sites

 The Garage provides spaces for hacking and making for employees, interns, and the local ecosystem and customers.
-There are Garage sites at Microsoft locations around the world: Redmond, Vancouver, Bay Area, New England, New York City, Dublin, Israel, Hyderabad, Bengaluru, and Beijing.
+There are Garage sites at Microsoft locations around the world: Redmond, Vancouver, Bay Area, Atlanta, Reston/DC, New England, New York City, Dublin, Israel, Hyderabad, Bengaluru, East Africa, West Africa, and Beijing.
 The Garage team develops online and in-person programming at each location tuned to the needs of the global and local community.
 Talks and workshops help hackers explore and cross-pollinate technology.
-These events cover new development platforms such as Xamarin, Microsoft Cognitive Services, and Unity.
-Check out Smart Tagger, a Cambridge collaboration between the Office product team, Garage Interns, and local enterprise customers.

 Hacking at Microsoft